 1 cup plain flour

-2 tbsp. cornflour
+2 tbsp cornflour

-1 tbsp. baking powder
+1 tbsp baking powder

-2 cups ice cold soda or sparkling water
+2 cups ice-cold soda or sparkling water

-500ml light oil sunflower or groundnut
+500ml light oil, such as sunflower or groundnut

-Fruits of your choice
+Fruit of your choice

-Whipped cream cheese and coconut cream
+Whipped coconut cream or whipped cream cheese and coconut cream

 Are you feeling passionate about plant-based food?
 Sign up to the NOURISH newsletter today, and get exclusive access to inspiring recipes, product news, and plant-based tips, delivered straight to your inbox.